KeyLED - music composition and improvisation aid

 The following is the list of scales (and modes) included:

-Once a root note and a scale/mode is selected, the appropriate LEDs on the keyboard are lit in an intuitive way.
-Root notes are marked with green, and to provide some differentiation between the naturals (white keys) and accidentals (black keys), black keys are marked with red.
+Once a root note and a scale/mode are selected, the appropriate LEDs on the keyboard are lit in an intuitive way.
+Root notes are marked in green.
+To differentiate the naturals (white keys) from the accidentals (black keys), the black keys are marked in red.
 White keys are marked with white.

 This arrangement is intuitive and unambiguous:

 I had an additional 16 characters on the second row of the LCD display to convey additional information to the user.
 When composing or improvising, the musical impact of a series of notes often depends on the interval between them.
 Of particular importance is the interval between the note and the root note of the scale.
-I display these intervals to the user, using a standard notation:
+I display these intervals to the user, using compact notation suited to the 16-character display:

 The result: